 428-NPC-11636: A pilot tests the Hiller Aircraft VZ-1 Pawnee flying platform, 1955.

 In 1959, Hiller Aircraft performed tests of a beefed-up flying platform designated the VZ-1E.
 The platform was much taller and the pilot controlled it with a joystick from a seated position.
 In the film below we can see both tethered and untethered test flights.
 While the platform does hover successfully, it appears to be difficult to control and does not achieve a high forward velocity.

 72-CF-5: The VZ-1E was larger than the VZ-1 and was controlled like a helicopter.

 Like the jetpacks, these flying platforms were abandoned by the U.S. military, with the surviving prototypes now housed in museums.
 Still, the military has continued to show interest in these types of vehicles, testing the Williams X-Jet in 1983.
-Photos of these tests are available in NARA’s OPA catalog.
+Photos of these tests are available in NARA’s online catalog.
 Try searching for “flying platform” and “rocket belt” and see what else you can find!